underscoreio/essential-scala/src/pages/intro/object-literals.md

 ~~~

 This expression is equivalent to writing a literal like `123` or `"abc"`.
 Note that the type of the object is reported as `Test.type`.
-This is not like any type we've seen before -- it's a new type, created just for our object, called a **singleton type**.
+This is not like any type we've seen before---it's a new type, created just for our object, called a **singleton type**.
 We cannot create other values of this type.

 Empty objects are not so useful.
 Within the body (between the braces) of an object declaration we can put expressions.
 It is more common, however, to put declarations such as declaring methods, fields, or even more objects.